raisimTech/raisimLib/docs/sections/Installation.rst

 * *Eigen3* (:code:`sudo apt-get install libeigen3-dev`)
 * cmake > 3.10 (Technically it is not a dependency but it makes the installation easier)
+* For windows users, visual studio 2019 (we only support 2019 but it will probably work with 2015 or above)

 RaiSim includes many open-source libraries.
 See the COPYING file for the full list.